sfl0r3nz05/DistributedBchFWArchIoT/Implementation/README.md

 In the current version of the project the test network is used.
 Check the instalation section down bellow for details.

-The smart contracts in Hyperledger Fabric are called chaincodes.
+The smart contracts in Hyperledger Fabric are contained in groups called chaincodes.
 We implement them using the node.js version of Hyperledger Fabric SDK.

-The chaincodes are implemented in [RegisterChaincode](./RegisterChaincode) and RetrievalChaincode (pending...).
+The contracts and the chaincode are implemented in [Chaincode](./RegisterChaincode).

 ## Client Application

-The client applications is composed by three agents: [Author](./AuthorAgent), [Register](./RegisterAgent) and Retrieval.
-Each one of these agents is composed by a few Docker images that contain a node.js application and a data base.
+The client applications is composed by three agents: [Author](./AuthorAgent), [Register](./RegisterAgent) and [Retrieval](./RetrievalAgent/).
+Each one of these agents is composed by one or few Docker images that contain a node.js application.

 The node applications serve a RESTful API that let users (authors and devices) interact with the blockchain network application.
 For more details about the data flow and structure of the project, see [Design](../Design).